snfactory/cubefit/README.md

 - 3-d galaxy model ("unconvolved").
-Default size is 32 x 32 x M, where the pixel size of the model matches that of the data (both spatially and in wavelength) but the model extends past the data spatially, and the spectral grid matches the data.
+Default size is 32 x 32 x M, where the pixel size of the model matches that of the data (both spatially and in wavelength).
+The model extends past the data spatially, and the spectral grid matches the data.
 - N 1-d sky spectra
 - N 1-d supernova spectra